TangibleInc/template-system/docs/plan/index.md

 ## Current

+- Update Pipeline v2 for zip to include symlinks and readme.md

+## Long term

-- New editor based on CodeMirror 6 - See `/next/editor`
+- New editor based on CodeMirror 6 - See `/editor`

+- Design system - See `/design`

+- Streaming HTML parser - See `/html`